BG3-Community-Library-Team/bg3-community/Tutorials/Icons/Icon-Creation.md

 *Dont forget to link your uuids and handles folks!

-I did these 4 files really fast but if you followed my other guides it shouldn't be too confusing.
-I don't want to cover it anyways since this guide focuses on icons, not spells or passives to a class.
-If you want to see that, go view the class guide I have uploaded.
-Anyways, we now passives/spells that we can attach an icon to.
-At the moment since I copied everything from oath of ancients and just changed handles, uuids, and names, we still have the oath of ancients icons for those things.
+I did these 4 files really fast but the bulk of it is not important to us anyways.
+We now have passives/spells that we can attach an icon to.
+Since I copied everything from oath of ancients and just changed handles, uuids, and names, I still have the oath of ancients icons for those things.
 Let's finally get started with altering icons.

 # Apply Icons[⬆️](#goals)